andrewmoise/grits/README.md

 Most administration of the server should be done from the frontend.
 But there are a couple of things which can't be done from the frontend or are needed for bootstrapping.

-If you:

-* Enable the `cmdline` module on the backend
-* Compile the backend command tool, `go build -o bin/grits cmd/grits/main.go`

-Then you can type things like:
+If you enable the `cmdline` module on the backend, then you can type things like:

 * `bin/grits ping` to test the command pipe
 * `bin/grits import local/path //volume/dest/path` to import files from your Linux filesystem into Grits's file store